hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

       \<center\>\<img src=\"relative-path-of-your-image-in-the-form: /img/myimage.png\" width=\"500\" height=\"542\"\>\</center\>

->**Note:** In the preview canvas, you will see an empty frame for your image.
+>**Note:** In the preview area (right side of the CMS editor), you will see an empty frame for your image.
 The frame corresponds to the size of the image (width and height) in the blog post.

 -   If using a horizontal separator, you can use the "Markdown" mode and use the "- - -" (without the quotation mark).